mkashwin/unifiednamespace/README.md

 ### **Plugin / MQTT Client to translate SparkplugB messages to UNS Namespace**
 Sparkplug B consist of three primary features in its definition.
 1. The first is the MQTT topic namespace definition.
-2. The second is the definition of the order and flow of MQTT messages to and from various MQTT clients in the system.
+1. The second is the definition of the order and flow of MQTT messages to and from various MQTT clients in the system.
-3. The final is the payload data format.
+1. The final is the payload data format.
 As the  messages are published in the Sparkplug Namespace , they are not visible in the UNS hierarchy which is based on ISA-95 part 2.
 Also given that they are packaged in protocol buffers, these message payloads are not easily understandable and need some parsing / transformation to a JSON structure.
 This plugin listens on the SparkplugB topic hierarchy and translate the protocol buffer messages into appropriate UNS messages
 The detailed description of the plugin can be found at [05_sparkplugb](./05_sparkplugb/README.md)

+### **Plugin / MQTT Client to publish to KAFKA**

 # **Setting up the development environment**